SamuelBertman/MMCs-for-heat-shield/docs/materials.md

 [Al-Si/NiTi] - has 91.6% tensile strenght recovery after healing (Fisher et al., 2018)

 Still need to search for the following information for each material:
-- Tm SiCp has 660C melting point (Fan et al., 2005) but SiCp does not melt, Ti/SiC 1668C (Rahman et al., 2017)
+- Tm SiCp has 660C melting point (Fan et al., 2005) but SiCp does not melt, Ti/SiC 1668C (Rahman et al., 2017), Al-Si/NiTi MMC has a 1,310C Tm for NiTi (Porter et al., 2000)
 - thermal conductivity
 - expansion coefficient
 - damage tolerance.toughness